 If you’re left with just a little bit of a wine you don’t particularly like, try turning it into an extra flavorful sauce that pairs beautifully with steak (and Portabello mushrooms, for vegetarians.)
 Red wine reduction sounds fancy, but it’s actually pretty easy.
 This recipe from Cooking Light uses broth, wine, shallots and tomato paste.

 Two new studies have shown that polyphenols in wine (and chocolate!) increase blood flow and oxygen to the brain, boosting cognitive ability.
 The effect gets even more beneficial as you age since there is a natural reduction in blood supply around the brain later in life.
 All the more reason to have a glass of ‘medicine’ and a little dessert every chance you get.

 Improve health… in space

 Okay, so maybe it’s not all that practical for most of us, but this is definitely an unusual use for wine.
-Studies at the University of Strasbourg in France found that reservatrol in red wine could help temper the adverse health effects of zero gravity.
-When they’re just floating around on lengthy missions, astronauts lose muscle and bone density, but reservatrol may inhibit these effects.
-And what’s cooler than sipping a glass of Chianti while gazing down at the Earth from a space ship?
+Studies at the University of Strasbourg in France found that resveratrol in red wine could help temper the adverse health effects of zero gravity.
+When they’re just floating around on lengthy missions, astronauts lose muscle and bone density, but resveratrol may inhibit these effects.
+And what’s cooler than sipping a glass of Chianti while gazing down at the Earth from a spaceship?